3mdeb/-hardware-presale-validation/docs/sd-wire-test-cases.md

 **Expected result**

-The output should be equal:
+The output of the last command should contain information that the SDWire is connected to the TS.

+Example output:

 ```bash
 SD connected to: TS